aionnetwork/staking_pool_scripts/ReadMe.md

 `metadata_url` url hosting the metadata json file.<br />
 `metadata_content_hash` Blake2b hash of the json object hosted at the metadata url.<br />
 `value` value in nAmps to pass along the transaction.
 This will be counted towards the self-bond value and has to be at least 1000 Aions (1000000000000000000000 nAmps).<br />
+`network_name` name of the network running on the node.
+Network name is case insensitive.
+Currently only `amity` and `mainnet` networks are supported.

 ### delegate.sh